+NOTE 1: The throughput estimates for the most demanding case are based on an assumption of: 4x sample rate of the system bandwidth and a sample size of 32 bits (16 bit I, 16 bit Q).

 System Processing Requirements

 As mentioned above, TSO functionality (e.g., RF translation, waveform processing/modem, etc.) should be implemented in the Remote Radio Unit, whereas non-TSO “system functionality” may be implemented in a general-purpose computing platform.
 Utilizing a general-purpose computing platform avoids unnecessary duplication of system functions and isolates the Remote Radio Unit from aircraft-specific dependencies.
 Candidate system functions for the general-purpose computing platform include: